consoledotdev/home/content/tools/server-monitoring.md

 Dynatrace has been around in various forms since 2006, starting as an application performance monitoring tool and then expanding to cover all aspects of monitoring, now including server monitoring.
-It has a specific focus on full stack “platform” monitoring which covers your entire infrastructure, from logs to APM as well as code level analytics.
+It has a specific focus on full stack "platform" monitoring which covers your entire infrastructure, from logs to APM as well as code level analytics.

 Dynatrace can do the job - the server monitoring agent installation went smoothly and it reports the standard system metrics you would expect.
-However, alert configuration is confusing - there is no “alerts” section in the main UI, for example.
-Instead, Dynatrace uses “Problems” that are detected based around anomalies, either from automated baselines or built in static thresholds.
+However, alert configuration is confusing - there is no "alerts" section in the main UI, for example.
+Instead, Dynatrace uses "Problems" that are detected based on anomalies, either from automated baselines or built in static thresholds.
 Evaluation happens on sliding 5 or 15 minute time intervals.
-These are configured in a separate “Settings” section of the UI which is an unsual approach.
+These are configured in a separate "Settings" section of the UI which is an unusual approach.

 Unfortunately, Dynatrace has the most complicated pricing structure we've ever